vernig/twilio-flex-automated-testing/README.md

-# Automated tests for your Flex plugins
+# Automated tests for your Flex plugins using Jest and Puppeteer

+This is the code companion for [this blogpost](https://www.twilio.com/blog/flex-plugins-automated-tests).
+You can find there a detailed descriptions of this repo.

 ## Setup